 - 3 Tablespoons soy sauce

-- Once the lentils are cooled, preheat your oven to 350 degrees F and start working on your mixture for the meatballs.
+- Preheat your oven to 350 degrees F and start working on your mixture for the meatballs.

 - Once mixed, begin forming into golf-ball-sized meatballs and placing in a baking sheet prepared with non-stick spray.
 The spray is important or your meatballs will stick to the pan!